viamrobotics/docs/docs/how-tos/image-data.md

 {{<imgproc src="/services/ml/collect.svg" class="fill alignleft" style="max-width: 150px"  declaredimensions=true alt="Train models">}}
 **7. View filtered data in the Viam app**

-Once you save your configuration, your filtered images will sync and you can view those images in the Viam app from the **DATA** tab.
+Once you save your configuration, place something that is part of your trained ML model within view of your camera.

-Your data will sync at the specified sync interval, which may mean you have to wait and then refresh the page for data to appear.
+Images that pass your filter will be captured and will sync at the specified sync interval, which may mean you have to wait and then refresh the page for data to appear.
+Your images will begin to appear under the **DATA** tab.

 If no data appears after the sync interval, check the [**Logs**](/cloud/machines/#logs) and ensure that the condition for filtering is met.
 You can test the vision service from the [**CONTROL** tab](/cloud/machines/#control) to see its classifications and detections live.